HotDB-Community/hotdb-documents/docs/en/v2.5.6/white-paper.md

 - The separable read requests are sent to all available slave data sources.

-Note: the above \"separable read requests\" mainly refers to the automatically submitted read requests without hint and the requests in the explicit read-only transactions.
-The remaining read requests without hint are \"inseparable read requests\".
+Note: the above "separable read requests" mainly refers to the automatically submitted read requests without hint and the requests in the explicit read-only transactions.
+The remaining read requests without hint are "inseparable read requests".

 - The read requests before write and the automatically submitted read requests in the transaction (non XA mode) are sent to the available slave data sources.
 The remaining requests are on the master data source.